HyacinthBots/website/docs/bots/lily/about-lily.md

 If you're looking to set up a development environment for Lily, checkout the [development guide!](https://github.com/HyacinthBots/LilyBot/blob/main/docs/development-guide.md)

+If you find an issue with Lily, please do not hesitate to join the Discord or Leave an issue on the [Issue Tracker](https://github.com/HyacinthBots/LilyBot/issues)

 ::: warning Self-Hosting is not supported
 Self-hosting presents its own issues and can produce unexpected errors.
 For this reason we do not officially support self-hosting instances of LilyBot.